tproma/tproma/README.md

 -->

 Hi, I'm Tanjina Proma, a passionate Machine Learning Engineer.
 I am enhancing my knowledge with the latest development in the field of Machine Learning and Data Science.
-I have worked for more than four years, and I have a record of successfully implementing Computer Vision and Image Processing based pipelines with practical expertise using ML-Ops, deep learning & machine learning.
+I have worked for more than four years, and I have a record of successfully implementing Computer Vision and Image Processing based pipelines with practical expertise using MLOps, deep learning & machine learning.
 I am interested in enabling machine to understand sequence of information and act accordingly to make significant progress towards true artificial intelligence.